 - Switch the pictured Battery Disconnect to the OFF position when the inverter is NOT needed.
 See photo A, upper left. - Remember that the 1000 watt inverter can ONLY run a maximum of approximately 8.2 amps.

 See the Previous Page, Approximate Electrical Load Ratings.

-Power/Select Button - is used to turn the inverter ON & OFF.
+Power/Select Button - is used to turn ON & turn OFF the inverter.
+A Remote Switch for the inverter is found next to the Remote Display.
+See photos, next page.

-- To turn ON the unit, PRESS and HOLD the button for one (1) second until you hear a "beep". - The digital display alternately shows the unit's measured battery voltage and AC output power, and the status indicator lights green. - PRESS the Power/Select Button to turn OFF the unit.
+• To turn ON the unit, PRESS and HOLD the button for one (1) second until you hear a "beep".

+The digital display alternately shows the unit's measured battery voltage and AC output power, and the status indicator lights green.

+• PRESS the Power/Select Button to turn OFF the unit.